-Sending SMS messages in Voyado is very straightforward but here are some explanations we thought you might find useful.
+Sending SMS messages in Engage is quite straightforward, but here are some explanations you might find useful.

-- The SMS name is used to identify the message in Voyado
+- The SMS name is used to identify the message in Engage.

-Under Content you'll find a drop-down menu where you can can personalize your message based on different metrics.
-This means that Voyado will fetch personal information from the contact card of the recipient and include it in the text message.
-For instance, it is common to use the "firstName" personalization-tag to include the recipients first name in the message.
+Under Content you'll find a drop-down menu where you can personalize your message based on different metrics.
+This means that Engage will fetch personal information from the contact card of the recipient and include it in the text message.
+For instance, it's common to use the "[[firstName]]" personalization tag to include the recipient's first name in the message.

-If personalization is used it is a good idea to make sure that relevant data is present in the contact information of all recipients.
-In the case where relevant data is missing for a contact receiving the message, Voyado will simply leave the field in message blank.
-However, it is possible to provide fallback information that will be presented if a contact is missing the relevant data.
+If personalization is used, make sure that relevant data is present in the contact information of all recipients.
+In case relevant data is missing for a contact receiving the message, Engage will simply leave the field in message blank.
+However, it's possible to provide fallback information that will be presented if a contact is missing the relevant data.

 Personalization using first name, [[firstName]], with fallback [[firstName,customer]], where "customer" will be shown to any contact missing a name in the first name field of their contact card.